Skip to content

 blockers or diuretics.

 Postprandial hypotension, low blood pressure that occurs after eating, can cause dizziness, chest pain, nausea, or other issues, particularly in the elderly.
-If you often feel odd after eating, tell your doctor.
-He or she can work with you to see if the feelings are due to postprandial hypotension or something else, and help you find ways to ease the problem.

 The average person consumes more salt each day than the body